zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 There is a failure mode that has nothing to do with the rules themselves.

-A fiction engine can be correctly designed—thin mediation, fictional consequences, no dead overhead—and still fail at the table.
+Even a correctly designed fiction engine, one built around thin mediation, fictional consequences, and no dead overhead, can still fail at the table.
 This happens when participants are not holding the same model of what the game is doing.

 One player treats the session as a tactical problem: they want to optimize outcomes and manage consequences efficiently.
 Another treats it as character study: they want to inhabit the situation and let it change who they are.
 A third is there for the world, more interested in what the setting reveals than in any single character's arc.
 None of these orientations is wrong.
 But when they run simultaneously, without prior agreement, the fiction fragments.
 The GM delivers a consequence; one player treats it as an obstacle to route around; another carries it as a wound.
 They are in the same room, rolling the same dice, and playing in different fictions.

 This is a social condition, not a mechanical one.
 Rules cannot solve it.
-What design can do is make the game's orientation legible from the start—what kind of object this is, what it asks of participants, what it will produce.
+What design can do is make the game's orientation legible from the start: what kind of object this is, what it asks of participants, what it will produce.
 What the table can do is state expectations before play begins and treat the fiction as a genuinely shared object rather than a stage for individual intent.

 A fiction engine is a social agreement before it is a mechanical system.
 The rules formalize that agreement.
 They cannot substitute for it.